 The 12th Man and many other fans around the nation will be happy that Brown is staying since he can’t seem to recruit quarterbacks ever since Vince Young and McCoy left.
 Since that time he has missed out on quarterbacks like Johnny Manziel, Robert Griffin III and Jameis Winston.
 It is time for Kevin Sumlin to go see who the next quarterback he can get right out from under Mack’s nose.

-Topics: SEC Football
+Tags: SEC Football